junxit/us-congress-bills-116/metadata.md

 - 2019-11-14 — Placed on the Union Calendar, Calendar No. 233.
 - 2019-11-14 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-290.
 - 2019-11-14 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 116-290.
+- 2020-02-05 — Considered under suspension of the rules. (consideration: CR H788-796)
+- 2020-02-05 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2247.
+- 2020-02-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-02-05 — Mrs. Napolitano moved to suspend the rules and pass the bill, as amended.
+- 2020-02-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H788-791)
+- 2020-02-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.